-Hearing aids are sold privately and are free from the NHS.
-Both options have advantages and drawbacks in terms of cost, type, availability and waiting time.
+Hearing aids are sold privately but are also issued free from the NHS.
+Both options have advantages and drawbacks in terms of hearing aid prices, types, availability and waiting time.
 This article compares the NHS waiting time for hearing aids to the waiting time when buying from a private dispenser.

 Hearing aids are widely available and offered in a variety of models, designs and colours.
-You can choose the one that best fits your specific hearing impairment condition and personal taste.
+Whether you have mild, moderate or profound hearing loss , you can choose the one that best fits your specific hearing impairment condition and personal taste.

-How Long is the NHS Waiting Time Hearing Aids?
+How Long is the Waiting Time for NHS Hearing Aids?

 Receiving a hearing aid from the NHS, while free of charge, can be a lengthy process.
 The steps are as follows:

 - Visit your GP for a referral to an NHS audiologist.
 Waiting time is usually around 6 weeks.

 - The audiologist will then perform a professional hearing test to determine the exact type and degree of hearing loss.
 The hearing aid types offered by the NHS are much more limited than those you can obtain privately.

 - The audiologist will recommend the best hearing aid for you and make another appointment to fit your hearing aid.
 The waiting time for a fitting appointment can be up to 3 months depending on the hearing aid you choose.

 - You will receive your hearing aid at the fitting appointment and some hearing aids need adjustments after you start using them.
 You may need a second appointment to get it right.
 You will need to be patient, your brain needs to adjust to the new range of sounds it's hearing.
 You may need to wait quite some time before you feel the full benefits of your hearing aid.
 This is totally normal.